MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-chatgpt.md

 - Is Flutter free to use?

 Yes, Flutter is an open-source framework and is completely free.

+- Are there better tools for building apps with ChatGPT?

+Yes, I'm working on [Context Note](https://www.contextnote.com/), which gives you much better control over the conversation, and allows you to send all the Flutter code to ChatGPT.
+[Reach out](/#contact) if you'd like to beta test the app, and improve your ability to build Flutter apps with ChatGPT.

 - Can ChatGPT write my entire app?